-And now, KringleQuest.com 3.0 brings you this special message from Matthew Reeve:
+And now, the KringleQuest Team brings you this message from Matthew Reeve:

 When someone sustains a spinal cord injury, it's not just their lives that are dramatically altered in an instant; their family's lives are changed forever, too.
 My father broke his neck in an equestrian accident on May 27th, 1995, rendering him a ventilator-dependent quadriplegic, which he remained until his death in October of 2004.
 Through that time, even though it was not us in that wheelchair, as a family, we lived that injury with him, witnessing firsthand the daily struggle to live as "normal" a life as possible.